Jämtland: Prehistory

 A Jamtish Neolithic culture emerged during late Roman Iron Age in Storsjöbygden, although the hunter-gatherers had come in contact with this lifestyle long before they settled down themselves.
 Since the hunts were rich and successful in Jämtland, it took a long time before a change occurred.

 The Neolithic Revolution happened quickly once initiated since the Trønders had been farmers for a long time and some of the Jamts had already begun herding.
 The Jamtish farmers grew first and foremost barley, although palynological study also show hemp.
 At the end of the 4th century a fortress, Mjälleborgen, was established on Frösön to control the iron production and trade that took place.
-At the same time Kurgans start appearing in the Jamtish landscape, just like in Bertnem in Trøndelag and Högom in Medelpad.
+At the same time kurgans start appearing in the Jamtish landscape, just like in Bertnem in Trøndelag and Högom in Medelpad.
 The western influence from Trøndelag through Jämtland to Norrland was at the time extensive.

 Frösön during winter.
 This island, named after Freyr, the Norse god of fecundity and love, was the regional centre of Jämtland for ages.

 The expansion of settlement was somewhat halted in the 7th century and Mjälleborgen was abandoned in the 8th century.
 A human migration occurred at the same time and the people concentrated themselves around Storsjön with villages such as Frösön, Brunflo, Rödön, Hackås, Lockne and Näs being larger communities.
 Storsjöbygden became an oasis in the middle of the Scandinavian inland, surrounded by dense forest.
 Horses were the only reliable means of transportation and therefore a necessity.

 During the Viking Age, the settlement in the province grew.
 This confirms the sagas written by Snorri Sturluson, where he narrates about the Vikings who fled from Harald Fairhair and Norway and took residence in Jämtland, just like many Norwegians at the same time fled and colonized Iceland.
 When a climate change (which later resulted in the Medieval Warm Period) took place, Frösön acquired the position as regional centre.
 The warmer climate made the agriculture flourish, the stock-raising and the special inland Scandinavian herding or "livestock drifting", buföring, was developed further.
 This is especially true for the southern parts of Jämtland when the so-called "fell cow" was introduced.
 The hunt for moose and other wild animals increased during this period.
 Religiously the Jamts had abandoned the indigenous Germanic tribal religion in favour of the Christian faith.
-In religious practice, Jämtland was dominated by the older Vanir gods (Freyr, Njord, Ullr etc.), although the Æsirs were also worshiped.
+In religious practice, Jämtland was dominated by the older Vanir gods (Freyr, Njord, etc.), although the Æsir were also worshiped.

 As the population continued to grow, the Jamts established a Thing (assembly), just like other Germanic tribes.
 Jamtamót came into existence shortly after the world's oldest parliament, the Icelandic Althing, was instituted in 930 CE.
 Jamtamót is unique in Scandinavia since it is the only one referred to as mót instead of þing, although they have the same meaning.